realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

      - This allows the functions to be "composed" together to create new functions from existing functions
      - These functions are called "lambdas," "closures," "anonymous functions" or "function literals," and "higher-order functions" all interchangeably.
 It's all just functions!
-   - Examples of functional languages are "Lisp", "Clojure" and "F#" and "Kotlin"
+   - Examples of functional languages are "Lisp", "Clojure" and "Javascript" and "Kotlin"
    - Example (Kotlin):
        ```Kotlin
        fun main() {